markmckinnon/iCloud-Extractor/README.md

 ## Library's Used

 The following library, pyicloud, is included.
-This is a copy of the repo   https://github.com/picklepete/pyicloud
+This is a copy of the repo https://github.com/picklepete/pyicloud with a minor addition to get the application information.